tom-krieger/remediate_install/REFERENCE.md

 ##### `$win_install_dir`

-Directory where to install Remediate on Windo´ws systems
+Directory where to install Remediate on Windows boxes

 ##### `$unix_install_dir`